seisenstein/claude-code-ultraplan/README.md

 ## Origin & Community

-Created as part of **LIMITED EDITION JONATHAN's Collaborative Prompt Engineering #001** initiative.
+Created as part of **[LIMITED EDITION JONATHAN](https://limitededitionjonathan.substack.com/)'s [Collaborative Prompt Engineering #001](https://limitededitionjonathan.substack.com/p/collaborative-prompt-engineering)** initiative.

 This is v1.0 of what aims to become a community-refined, battle-tested planning prompt for Claude Code.
 Contributions welcome to improve the methodology.

-Read the original blog post: [Collaborative Prompt Engineering #001](https://limitededitionjonathan.com/collaborative-prompt-engineering-001)
+Read the original concept and initiative: **[Collaborative Prompt Engineering #001 by LIMITED EDITION JONATHAN](https://limitededitionjonathan.substack.com/p/collaborative-prompt-engineering)**

 ## Contributing